United States Cavalry: War of 1812

 The first cavalry unit formed by the Congress of the United States of America (along with three new regular infantry regiments) was a squadron of light dragoons commanded by Major Michael Rudolph on 5 March 1792.
 Its four troops were assigned to each of the four sublegions of Legion of the United States, by September 1792.
-In 1796, the number of troops was reduced to only two, which were almagamated in 1798 with six newly raised troops to the Regiment of Regiment of Light Dragoons.
+In 1796, the number of troops was reduced to only two, which were amalgamated in 1798 with six newly raised troops to the Regiment of Regiment of Light Dragoons.
 This mounted force was short lived as well and saw its end in 1800.
 The oldest two "veterans" troops were retained until June 1802.
 Hence no regular mounted soldiers existed for the next six years.

 In 1798, during the Quasi-War with France, Congress established a three-year "Provisional Army" of 10,000 men, consisting of twelve regiments of infantry and six troops of light dragoons.
 By March 1799 Congress created an "Eventual Army" of 30,000 men, including three regiments of cavalry.
 Both "armies" existed only on paper, but equipment for 3,000 men and horses was procured and stored.

 The Congressional act of 12 April 1808 authorized a standing regiment of light dragoons consisting of eight troops.
 As war loomed, Congress authorized another regiment of light dragoons on 11 January 1812.
 These regiments were respectively known afterwards as the First and Second United States Dragoons.

 In 1813, Secretary of War John Armstrong Jr. granted Colonel Richard Mentor Johnson permission to raise two battalions of volunteer cavalry.
 Johnson recruited 1,200 men, divided into 14 companies.

 Congress combined the First and Second United States Dragoons into one Regiment of Light Dragoons on 30 March 1814.
 This was a cost-cutting measure; it was cheaper and easier to maintain one unit at full strength than two organizations that could not maintain a full complement of riders.
 The signing of the Treaty of Ghent at the end of the year ended the war.
 The regiment was disbanded on 3 March 1815, with the explanation that cavalry forces were too expensive to maintain as part of a standing army.
 The retained officers and men were folded into the Corps of Artillery by 15 June 1815, all others were discharged.